You love some patients when they come into the office. You love other patients more when they’re leaving.

 Patients are not always the source of a difficult encounter.
 Dentists should reflect on how their attitudes, moods, or stress levels may trigger a bad patient interaction.
 Don’t underestimate the positive difference that good interpersonal skills can have on a situation.
 It can be easy to lose your temper when a patient is being belligerent, but engaging in conflict is never a good idea.
 A calm, reassuring tone can sometimes alleviate a tense situation.

-The ADA Practical Guide to Creating and Updating an Employee Policy Manual offers information on how to include a staff policy for how to handle difficult patients to your office manual.
+The ADA Practical Guide to Creating and Updating an Employee Policy Manual from the ADA Catalog offers information on how to include a staff policy for how to handle difficult patients to your office manual.